Screenshot 2025-02-19 at 13.54.50

 October 2, 2020 12:57 pm Published by

 Free quantum particles can posess a property which seems to defy classical physics.
-Namely they can orbit around a central axis without a restoring force.
+Namely they can orbit around a central axis without a restoring force, which is schematically illustrated below (b).
 This property known as free particle orbital angular momentum has been observed in photons, electrons and recently also neutrons.
 We are investigating the latter for applications in neutron scattering, quantum information and quantum contextuality.
 If succesfully generated in neutrons orbital angular momentum would represent the 4th available degree of freedom in neutron quantum information/contextuality experiments (in addition to spin, energy and position information).

 Quantum angular momentum (OAM) has been known for over 100 years.
 For an undergraduate student the most notable example is found in the hydrogen atom.
 Here we classify the angular momentum of the system into spin angular momentum, defined by the quantum number and orbital angular momentum, defined by the azimuthal and magnetic quantum numbers.
 The former is an intrinsic property of fundamental particles, while orbital angular momentum describes the orbital motion of said particles.
 In the case of constituent particles like neutrons the intrinsic spin is the sum of the spins and orbital angular momenta of its constituents.